simpledark-dev/arent-health-web-app/README.md

 # Health Application

+## Quick Overview

+### Problem

+The problem was to create a health application that looks and behaves like a real-world application.
+The application needed to have several pages, including charts, a meal tracker, and an exercise log.

+### Solution

+To solve this problem, I used React and Next.js to create the application's frontend.
+I used Tailwind CSS to style the application.
+To simulate real API requests, I created mock API requests to fetch mock data and display them on the pages.

-\*\*\* **Bonus features**:
+### \*\*\* **Bonus features** \*\*\* :

-- Implement Filter functions (clicking on Morning, Lunch, Dinner, Snack will filter the meals)
+- On Top page, implement **filter** functions that allow users to filter meals by clicking on categories: Morning, Lunch, Dinner, and Snack.
-- Implement mock APIs to simulate real API requests to retrieve data:
+- Implement **mock APIs** that simulate real API requests and return mock data for the following APIs:

   - Achievement rate API
   - Body record graph API
   - Meal history API
   - My exercise API
   - My diary API
+  - Article API

-- Display loading spinner while fetching data from API for each widget.
+- Display a **loading spinner** while fetching data from each API for every widget.
-- Make all 3 pages responsive on all screen sizes
+- Make all three pages **responsive** on all screen sizes.
-- Write a few test cases to demonstrate the testing aspect
+- Write a few **test cases** to demonstrate the testing aspect.

-## Demo
+### Demo

-Link:
+To verify that the application is working as intended, please visit these links:

 - [Top page](https://arent-health-web-app.vercel.app/)
 - [My Record Page](https://arent-health-web-app.vercel.app/record-page)